yakagami/scrollable_positioned_list/README.md

 This is a fork of  [ScrollablePositionedList](https://pub.dev/packages/scrollable_positioned_list) with `ScrollPosition` exposed in the `ScrollOffsetController`.
 A `ScrollablePositionedList` works much like the builder version of `ListView` except that the list can be scrolled or jumped to a specific item.

 Aside from the original features of `ScrollablePositionedList`, this can be used to programmatically move the `ScrollablePositionedList` using methods like `jumpTo`.
-Currently the only change from upststeam is the following line in `ScrollOffsetController`:
+Currently the only change from upstream is the following line in `ScrollOffsetController`:

 ```dart